frmfm/FRAMED-2.0-Guide/README.md

 • FRAMED also supports playback of artworks from the web but if you wish to  sell web based artworks you need to follow the official submission feature.

 ## 1-2.
-Still Artworks
+GIF Artworks

-For artists who work with the still/GIF image media, our system will package and release the submitted photo data into a playable artwork.
+For artists who work with GIF media:

 ### ■ Supported File Format

-Include JPG, GIF, Animated GIF, PNG, TIFF
+GIF, Animated GIF

 ### ■ Resolution

 The artwork will be displayed at W1080 * H1920 Full HD format.
-Any work created at a lower resolution will be stretched.
-FRAMED also supports landscape format and this option is included during the upload.
+Any work created at a lower resolution will be scaled to fit.

 ### ■ Playback Format

 The basic format for playing back the GIF artwork is the “infinity loop.”
-However, there are other ways to program the artwork for different playback formats if they are packaged as applications (see guides for other frameworks below).
-For example:

-• Randomly selecting sections

-• Time/Clock based (content changes according to the time of day)

-• Interactive playback (content changes according to environment, i.e. sound and/or human presence)

 ### ■ Artwork Submission

-• Please submit all files listed below in one folder .zip file (in the root, no subfolders).
+• Please submit GIF file as .zip file (in the root, no subfolders).
 [Watch this video.](https://www.youtube.com/watch?v=4DVss7Qa2Dg&feature=youtu.be)

+• Your artwork can be named anything.gif

 ## 1-3.
 Video Artworks